redding/sanford/README.md

 # Sanford

-Sanford is a framework for defining versioned APIs.
+Sanford is a framework for defining versioned service hosts.
 This is done by defining a service host and specifying the services it supports.
 Services are configured with a service handler class.
 This is built and run whenever the server receives a call to the matching service.
 In addition to defining services and their hosts, Sanford provides tools for starting and stopping the server as a daemon.

 ## Usage